 Innumerable databases of scholarly work exist, many of which are available to students at no charge or at a discount.
 Listed below are some of the most commonly referenced resources in academic research.

 Open access journals are subsidized in some way, often by the publisher and sometimes by the author.
 This subsidization allows research that is held to rigorous academic standards be accessible to the public at low cost or no cost.
 By contrast, subscription services for academic journals pass this cost along to the consumer and therefore are not free.
 Either way, undergraduate students luck out; most students at traditional brick-and-mortar schools are given JSTOR accounts.

-For students who don't have JSTOR accounts or would like to access open access journals, the following resources may prove useful:
+For students who don't have JSTOR accounts and/or would like to access open access journals, the following resources may prove useful:

-- Directory of Open Access Journals (DOAJ): In an effort to make scholarly literature more accessible, the DOAJ collects and indexes peer-reviewed articles, primary research results and literature overviews on nearly all scholarly subjects and disciplines.
+The DOAJ collects and indexes peer-reviewed articles, primary research results, and literature overviews on nearly all scholarly subjects and disciplines.
 Usage and online registration are free.

-- Elsevier: This site serves as a clearinghouse for peer-reviewed research and the latest publications in the scientific community.
-The online tools tab allows users direct access to numerous Elsevier publications.
+This site serves as a clearinghouse for peer-reviewed research and the latest publications in the scientific community.
+The "Online Tools" tab allows users direct access to numerous Elsevier publications.

-- Journal Seek: This resource claims to be the largest completely categorized source of free journal information online.
-Containing over 100,000 journal articles, Genamics JournalSeek links directly to full-text research in all disciplines.
+This resource claims to be the largest fully categorized source of free journal information online.
+Containing over 100,000 journal articles, JournalSeek links directly to full-text research in all disciplines.

 This site aggregates research articles from several large external portals, including DOAJ, PubMed, and BioMed Central.
 Direct links to full-text articles are included.